emilyvertosick/Statistics-Course/docs/09-answers.md

 ### lesson5g.rds

-**You’ve seen this data set before.
+**You’ve seen this dataset before.
 Patients with lung cancer are randomized to receive either chemotherapy regime a or b and assessed for tumor response.
 We know there is no difference between regimes (you can test this if you like).
 However, do the treatments work differently depending on age or sex?**

 The first thing to do here is to do the sub-group analysis, just to get a feel for the data.